 The route is about 800 meters long and includes an uphill run in the beginning.
-The Running of the Bulls usually takes about four minutes and the bulls run an average speed of 15 miles per hour, but can sprint much faster at times.
-On any particular day of the festival, there are 2,000-3,500 runners, with many more festival goers watching the centuries old tradition.
+The Running of the Bulls usually takes about four minutes.
+The bulls run at an average speed of 15 miles per hour but can sprint much faster at times.
+On any particular day of the festival, there are 2,000–3,500 runners, with many more festival-goers watching the centuries-old tradition.
 The running ends when all twelve animals reach the bullfighting ring at the end of the route.

 Running of the Bulls Safety

 The Running of the Bulls can be an exciting adventure, but runners should be educated about the risks of such adventure before they ever set foot on the Encierro route.
 According to the Council of Pamplona, there are between 200 and 300 injuries each year, most of which are not serious.
 Many of these injuries are caused by falls or are related to overcrowding of runners on the street.